 You’re thinking, bah, that’s way back then.
 Who tends to their live stocks today?
 This wasn’t back in the days.
 It’s still in these modern times.
 Have you heard of farmers?
 Yep, Farmers still tend to their live stocks and garden.
 Or maybe because it has only been 44 years since the Vietnam war, C.I.A secret war that ended in 1974?

 Hmong Women Culture Beliefs

-Through some research I’ve done, it seems that this training isn’t difficult to do, it’s a lesson, a teaching that had been handed down from generations to generations.
+Through some research I’ve done, it seems that this training isn’t difficult to do, it’s a lesson, teaching that had been handed down from generation to generation.
 Most Hmong elders are herbalists by trade.
 They learned to plant all the herbs they used as medicinal plants and what herbs to eat that are most beneficial to the human body.
 In so passing that to the newer generation.

 A Hmong proverb said, “noj tshuaj rau nqaij qaib thiaj zoo rau koj lub cev nyob nraub hlis” (consume herbs with chicken is better for your body postpartum.)
 You might say whaaat??
 But keep reading it’ll be explained in due time.

-Good food, clear mind, and a better body.
+Good food, a clear mind, and a better body.
 Who doesn’t want that?

 The healing process, gain energy, stamina, and stops bleeding also, slow down the aging process.
 Especially for Hmong women’s health after birth.
 Therefore, the Hmong chicken herb soup was born.